gmail storageemail cleanupstorage management

 • Emails taking up the most space

-• Subscription emails you can safely unsubscribe from
+• Subscription emails you can safely drop

-• Duplicate and similar emails
+• Duplicate and near-duplicate emails

-• Old emails that can be archived or deleted
+• Old emails worth archiving or deleting

 Key Takeaways

-• Search for large attachments first (has:attachment larger:10M)
+• Hunt large attachments first (has:attachment larger:10M)

-• Target promotional and old emails for bulk deletion
+• Bulk-delete promotional and old emails

-• Empty your Trash folder regularly
+• Empty your Trash regularly

 ✨ Ready to declutter?